kujhawk94/kujhawk94.github.io/_posts/2016-08-16-fastmail-smtp.md

 Fix the permissions

 ```
-$ sudo chmod 400 /etc/postfix/sasl_password
+$ sudo chmod 400 /etc/postfix/sasl_passwd
 ```

 And tell postfix about the password entry

 ```
-$ sudo postmap /etc/postfix/sasl_password
+$ sudo postmap /etc/postfix/sasl_passwd
 ```

-Make a copy of the certificate for postfix
+Make a copy of the certificate for postfix.
+If the certificate is not installed, download the file directly from [Thawte's Root Certificates page][7] ([Thawte Primary Root CA][6]). _Thanks to [Jim Kalafut][8] for noting the Thawte certificate may not be installed._

 ```
 $ sudo cp /etc/ssl/certs/Thawte_Premium_Server_CA.pem /etc/postfix/cacert.pem